rooch-network/rooch/crates/rooch-framework/doc/coin.md

 <code>supply: u256</code>
 </dt>
 <dd>
- The total value for the coin represented by <code>CoinType</code>.
+ The total value for the coin represented by coin type.
 Mutable.
 </dd>
 </dl>